 The school was efficiently organised and managed.
+There was evidence of clear and effective leadership from the school's management team, and great emphasis on continuing to improve the standard of the services that the school provides.
 The staff group was skilled and knowledgeable, and well supported.
 There were opportunities for all staff to develop their skills through training programmes.
 The operation of the school and the welfare arrangements for the children were monitored.